RAID Data Recovery Service from True Industry Experts

 Single and Multi-drive Failures

 When a single hard drive in a RAID 5 array fails, it may go unnoticed, especially in a loud server room.
-When the second drive fails, it will generally bring down the whole system.
+When the second drive fails, the whole system will generally bring down.

 Logical Failures